baileytalks/bank-tech-test/README.md

-# Bank Tech Test (in Ruby)
+# 🏦 Bank Tech Test (in Ruby) 🏦

 A sample tech test, using Ruby.
 This program is a command line tool.
-Acceptance criteria as follows:
+Acceptance criteria below:

-### Requirements
+### *Requirements*
-* You should be able to interact with the your code via a REPL like IRB or the JavaScript console.
-(You don't need to implement a command line interface that takes input from STDIN.)
+* *You should be able to interact with the your code via a REPL like IRB or the JavaScript console.
+(You don't need to implement a command line interface that takes input from STDIN.)*
-* Deposits, withdrawal.
+* *Deposits, withdrawal.*
-* Account statement (date, amount, balance) printing.
+* *Account statement (date, amount, balance) printing.*
-* Data can be kept in memory (it doesn't need to be stored to a database or anything).
+* *Data can be kept in memory (it doesn't need to be stored to a database or anything).*

-### Acceptance criteria
+### *Acceptance criteria*

-Given a client makes a deposit of 1000 on 10-01-2012 And a deposit of 2000 on 13-01-2012 And a withdrawal of 500 on 14-01-2012 When she prints her bank statement Then she would see:
+*Given a client makes a deposit of 1000 on 10-01-2012 And a deposit of 2000 on 13-01-2012 And a withdrawal of 500 on 14-01-2012 When she prints her bank statement Then she would see:*
 ```
 date || credit || debit || balance
 14/01/2012 || || 500.00 || 2500.00